 05 of 09

 Another winning native for the understory of your mature trees, Tiarella cordifolia blooms its heart out for six weeks in the spring.
 The rest of the time, you can expect your healthy plants to be busy spreading by runners to form an attractive (but not invasive) clump of plants sporting lobed leaves with red veins.
-Foam flowers do appreciate moisture, so if your tree canopy is dense enough to act like an umbrella, you should irrigate plants with an inch of water per week.
+Foam flowers do appreciate moisture, so if your tree canopy is dense enough to act as an umbrella, you should irrigate plants with an inch of water per week.

 06 of 09